WFDC-DT: News operation

 After switching from TeleFutura to Univision, the station continued its news department.
 It broadcast six hours of news on weekdays and two hours of news on the weekends.
-On September 30, 2012, Buenos Días DC, the first Spanish morning news show in the Washington market, debuted.
+On September 30, 2012, Buenos Días DC, the first Spanish-language morning news show in the Washington market, debuted.
 The show was produced by Silvana Quiroz, who is also the anchor sharing cameras with co-anchor Nestor Bravo.
 The morning news magazine ran from 6 a.m. to 7 a.m.
 On April 19, 2014, a weekend newscast debuted at 6 p.m. and 11 p.m. and ran through October 2015 and was similar to the weekday schedule.
 On March 1, 2014, the Univision Washington team was replaced.
 Anchor Mario Sol and sports anchor Oscar Burgos were laid off.
-Maria Rosa Lucchini, the 6 p.m. anchor, was promoted to White House correspondent; months later, she resigned.
-Claudia Uceda, the 11 p.m. anchor, was switched to reporter, and months later, resigned to work as a freelancer for the Univision network.
+After serving as both a news anchor and reporter for Univision's 6 p.m. newscast, María Rosa Lucchini transitioned to full-time White House reporting; months later, she resigned.
+Claudia Uceda, the 11 p.m. anchor for Univision Washington, later transitioned to full-time reporting.
+Shortly after, she resigned to become a Washington correspondent for the national newscast.
 Tsi-Tsi-Ki Félix replaced the entire team, leaving only Fanny Gutierrez, who at the time was on maternity leave, and months later, resigned from her duties.
 Edwin Pitti, who was hired as a reporter, was promoted to White House correspondent.

 In late December 2015, Entravision canceled the morning newscasts of all of its stations in the United States (including Buenos Días DC).
 The last show aired December 7, 2015.